-However, since March 2020, the economic and workforce impact of COVID-19 has increased unemployment significantly.
-As shown below, the unemployment rate in metro Atlanta spiked to 12.9% in April 2020.
+Prior to COVID, unemployment reached a low of 2.7% in December 2019.
+Since the start of the pandemic in March 2020, the economic and workforce impact of COVID-19 increased unemployment significantly with the unemployment rate in metro Atlanta spiking to 12.9% in April 2020.
+The rate has returned to pre-pandemic levels averaging around 3% over the past 6 months.